mijp1/castep-docs/docs/tutorials/NMR/NMR_shielding.md

  Here we are only interested in the isotropic values

-3. This information, plus the full tensors is also given in the file ethanol.magres
+3. This information, plus the full tensors, are also given in the file ethanol.magres

 4. You might wish to transfer the *.magres file back to your desktop to visualise with [MagresView](https://www.ccpnc.ac.uk/magresview/magresview/magres_view.html?JS).